Teskann/Docapy/readme.md

 ## Supported and not Supported Docstring Syntaxes

 For the moment, Docapy only supports [Numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) docstring format.
-You can run it with other documentation syntaxes but you shouldn't get the expected result.
+You can run it with other documentation syntaxes, but you shouldn't get the expected result.

 Why Numpydoc ?
 In my opinion, this is the most readable docstring format when you display it in Python directly with `print(function_name.__doc__)`.
 Your documentation will then be pretty on your website and in your code as well.